aminaie/LUX-reader/README.md

 features an ultra-wide 22-bit dynamic range from 0.045 lux to 188,000 lux.

+To compile the code, I use MicroC Pro environment.

 you can see my setup and results below: